pachyderm/docs/content/latest/how-tos/developer-workflow/working-with-pipelines.md

 functionality or libraries.
 However, it must meet the following requirements:

 * **Read files from a local file system**.
-Pachyderm automatically mounts each input data repository as `/pfs/<repo_name>` in the running containers of your Docker image.
+MLDM automatically mounts each input data repository as `/pfs/<repo_name>` in the running containers of your Docker image.
 Therefore, the code that you write needs to read input data from this directory, similar to any other file system.

-  Because Pachyderm automatically spreads data across parallel containers, your analysis code does not have to deal with data sharding or parallelization.
-For example, if you have four containers that run your Python code, Pachyderm automatically supplies 1/4 of the input data to `/pfs/<repo_name>` in each running container.
-These workload balancing settings can be adjusted as needed through Pachyderm tunable parameters in the pipeline specification.
+  Because MLDM automatically spreads data across parallel containers, your analysis code does not have to deal with data sharding or parallelization.
+For example, if you have four containers that run your Python code, MLDM automatically supplies 1/4 of the input data to `/pfs/<repo_name>` in each running container.
+These workload balancing settings can be adjusted as needed through MLDM tunable parameters in the pipeline specification.

 * **Write files into a local file system**, such as saving results.